NipunMendes/ABC-Laboratories/README.md

  Laboratory Appointment System
 This is a laboratory appointment system designed to streamline the process of scheduling appointments for laboratory tests.
 It provides a user-friendly interface for both patients and administrators to manage appointments efficiently.

-#Technologies Used
+Technologies Used

 Frontend: HTML, Tailwind CSS
 Backend: Java, Spring Boot
 Database: MySQL
 Installation
 To run this system locally, follow these steps:

-#Clone the repository:
+Clone the repository:
-bash
 git clone https://github.com/yourusername/ABC-Laboratories.git

-#Navigate to the project directory:
+Navigate to the project directory: cd ABC-Laboratories
-bash
-cd ABC-Laboratories